Palestinians say teen dies after Israeli raid in West Bank | Law-Order

 Palestinian officials identified him as Mahdi Hashash, 15, and said he was killed by shrapnel during an Israeli raid.
 A branch of the militant Palestinian group Al Aqsa Martyrs' Brigade called the teen "our martyr".

-It was not immediately clear whether the raid was connected to a visit on Tuesday evening by eight Knesset members, incoming lawmakers and allies of former Prime Minister Benjamin Netanyahu, who prevailed in last week's national election.
+It was not immediately clear whether the raid was connected to a visit by eight Knesset members, incoming lawmakers, and allies of former Prime Minister Benjamin Netanyahu, who prevailed in last week's national election.

 The clash came during one of the deadliest years on both sides of the conflict, including after last week's national elections.
 Former Prime Minister Benjamin Netanyahu prevailed, with the backing of a far-right ultranationalist party.